AndroidDevAngelLopez/BlogApps/README.md

 kobweb is built on top of ktor and compose web. compose web uses kotlin multiplatform.

+deployed by Render, check this link for app deployed : https://blogmultiplatform-mip0.onrender.com

 How to run this project :

 This is a [Kobweb](https://github.com/varabyte/kobweb) project bootstrapped with the `app/empty` template.